Guinea says has contained Ebola outbreak, death toll rises

 The virus is believed to reside primarily in bats between rare outbreaks in humans.
 Some experts believe it may have been carried by bats from central Africa, where it is more common.

-In an effort to contain the disease, Guinea has banned the sale and consumption of bats and other types of bush meat, and banned public funerals for those killed.
+In an effort to stop the transmission of the disease, Guinea has banned the sale and consumption of bats and other types of bush meat, and banned public funerals for those killed.
 Volunteers from the Guinean Red Cross were disinfecting the homes of victims and dealing with infected bodies.

 The disease incubates for up to three weeks and its symptoms are similar to malaria and cholera, making it difficult to detect in West Africa, where such diseases are endemic.